Social Media Policy

 Sharing social media content from partner organisations and activists is great way for AIUK to show solidarity and support.
 Each instance of sharing is assessed against the goals and objectives of AIUK’s strategy and shared by the channel manager.
 Sharing social media content from a partner organisation or activist is not an endorsement of the organisation or their work as a whole.

-AIUK uses platforms such as Facebook Business Manager, Twitter Ads, Google Ads and LinkedIn Ads Manager to advertise across social media.
+AIUK uses platforms such as Facebook Business Manager, Twitter Ads, TikTok Ads Google Ads and LinkedIn Ads Manager to advertise across social media.
 Advertising space on these 'walled gardens' means we have a greater level of control over where our ads appear than by using display advertising.

 We use data collected from pixels to track behaviour and actions on the website.
 We build audiences based on completions of these actions, this helps us ensure we don't ask people to do something that they have already done with Amnesty UK.
 We also build 'Lookalikes' of these audiences, this means that marketing platforms look for people with similar interests and behaviour to people in our existing audiences, and we can then serve relevant communications to those people.
 Our purpose in building audiences and lookalike audiences is to use Amnesty International UK's resources in the most effective way possible, reaching the people who would be most interested in our work without wasting resources on those who won't be.
 Our website users have the option to opt out of this tracking by declining targeting cookies in our privacy preference centre.
-More information can be found in our Privacy Policy
+More information can be found in our Privacy Policy.

 We are committed to using these platforms responsibly and outline how we use supporter data on these platforms in our Privacy Policy.
 We do not share supporter data with 3rd parties except in exceptional circumstances - outlined in our Privacy Policy.